ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d5 - - - day planning.md

 # (skip) Refresh
   - value vs. reference
+  - implications
-  - implications (ex.: comparing 2 arrays with the same contents)
+      ex.: comparing 2 arrays with the same contents ex.: making a copy of an array
   - how to copy arrays / objects
   - Timeouts & intervals
     - setTimeout(), setInterval()